Left to right are RealD founders Michael Lewis and Josh Greer wearing 3-D… (Los Angeles Times )

-RealD Inc., the leading supplier of 3-D technology for the cinema industry, has signed another deal to bolster its theatrical business in China.
+RealD Inc., the leading supplier of 3-D technology to cinemas, has significantly expanded its footprint in China.

 RealD signs deal with China's Bona Film Group

 Chinese firm's deal to buy AMC may spur others